Worst Metro Cities for Package Theft for 2024

 SafeWise Package Theft Survey

 The 2024 SafeWise Package Theft Survey used a 16-question online survey fielded in August 2024 using Pollfish.
-We collected responses from 2,500 respondents across the US who’ve had a package stolen at some point in their lifetime.
+We collected responses from 2,500 respondents across the U.S. who’ve had a package stolen at some point in their lifetime.
 The survey asked participants about their first-hand experiences with package theft.

 Respondents were then asked explicitly about their experiences with package theft in the 12 months prior to the survey, including if they experienced it multiple times, the average cost of stolen packages, and any methods employed to prevent package theft before and after experiencing a theft.